xNoxious/Forkinator/README.md

         ( ^.^ )_//
         (m) (m)\_)

+Yes.
+A project.
+How cool?
+Now pet the cat.
+Its name is Fluffymuffins.

+#Forkinator
 This is an application that gets information about your favourite food recipes.
 You can read those recipes, add them to your shopping list, or even mark them as favourite.